 Cookies help us to understand you better.
 Browse on or click to

-Need for counter terrorist financing gains prominence
+Terrorist financing gains prominence

 In the past 20 years, threats and incidents of terrorism have grabbed global headlines and urged nations to step up laws against not only the act but also the financing of terrorist activities.

 In South Africa more recently, the spotlight fell on the threat of terrorism after a spate of incidents in which alleged bombs were placed in shopping centres around Durban.
 These local incidents as well as ongoing global concerns serve as a reminder to companies that they should do their bit in the fight against terrorism by remaining compliant with the relevant regulations, designed to address Counter Terrorist Financing (CTF) and Anti Money Laundering (AML).

 Businesses operating in South Africa are required to abide by the Financial Intelligence Centre Act (FIC Act), which was introduced to fight financial crime, such as money laundering, tax evasion, and terrorist financing activities.
 As required by the Act, companies are required to comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) regulations and take responsibility for ensuring that those they do business with are not involved in illegal activity such as terrorism financing.